evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 **scrollMagic** and other packages using scroll events are harder to set.
 However, they seem to offer more possibilities and they might be more appropriate for situations where a more advanced animation is required.
 For example, I don't know if **scrollama** could be easy to use when the reposition of an HTML element is the trigger of another event.

-## Final remarks
+# Final remarks

 I guess there are many examples out there using **scrollama**.
-A simple example I came across while looking for some was this one by [Erik Driessen](https://github.com/edriessen/scrollytelling-scrollama-d3-demo).
-Like me, he is interested in the use of this tools for storytelling and also incorporates **D3.js** in his demos.
+A simple one I came across while looking for some was this one by [Erik Driessen](https://github.com/edriessen/scrollytelling-scrollama-d3-demo).
+Like me, Erik is interested in the use of this tools for storytelling and also incorporates **D3.js** in his demos.
 Just like I did, the code by Erik's appears to be based on the Russell Goldenberg's demos.

 And that's it!
 I hope you found this post useful for your projects.
 I think I will be using **scrollama** myself for some of my post in the future.
 Meanwhile, happy coding!